leftArrow

 All Blogs

 Today, APIs are among the most critical attack vectors for organizations.
 They are ubiquitous and widely used in applications.
-Since they are widespread in organizations, it makes them a foremost choice for attackers to plan a cyberattack.
+Since they are widespread in organizations, it makes them the foremost choice for attackers to plan a cyberattack.

 Attackers look for API vulnerabilities like Broken Object Level Authorization for a successful attack.
 It is a type of vulnerability that occurs when an API allows access to objects but doesn’t validate a user’s access to those objects.